Kizito Osore Wangalwa

-Kizito Osore Wangalwa is the Deputy Governor of Busia County, Kenya.
+Kizito Osore Wangalwa is the former Deputy Governor of Busia County, Kenya.
 He holds a Bachelor of Arts in Economics from the University of Nairobi and a Masters of Business Administration (MBA) from Moi University, Nairobi.
 He is a member of the Orange Democratic Movement.

 Career

 Prior to becoming deputy governor of Busia County, He worked as a District Development Officer for 12 years, and was responsible for economic development and development programs.
 Between 2002 and 2003, he worked as a Principal Economist of the Ministry of Local Government.
 Prior to becoming a politician, he held a number of senior positions, including at the National Taxpayers Association (NTA).
 He has also previously worked as a local governance adviser at SNV Netherlands Development Organisation.